microsoft/debug-adapter-protocol/specification.md

   body: {
     /**
      * The value true (or a missing property) signals to the client that all
      * threads have been resumed.
-The value false must be returned if not all
+The value false indicates that not all threads
-     * threads were resumed.
+     * were resumed.
      */
     allThreadsContinued?: boolean;
   };